-Toaster ovens are, by their very nature, versatile.
-But with versatility comes complexity.
-The interface and feature set help to unlock the products' versatility when user-friendliness is prevalent in the design.
-The controls on these devices must allow you to select whether you are making toast, bagels, frozen food, baking, or broiling.
-Then they must allow you to choose the proper temperature settings and duration of cooking for each one of these functions.
-Models with intuitive controls and thoughtful user interfaces make navigating this myriad of options a breeze, but clunky interfaces can turn meal prep into a rage-inducing experience.
-We had everyone in the office dial each one of the models into a variety of settings to determine which were easy to use and which may start you down a path towards anger management seminars.
+Toaster ovens should be versatile.
+However, versatility often comes with complexity.
+The interface and features help unlock the products' versatility if the design is user-friendliness.
+The controls must allow you to select if you are making toast, bagels, frozen food, baking, or broiling.
+They must allow you to choose the proper temperature and cooking duration for each of these functions.
+Models with intuitive controls and thoughtful interfaces make navigating these options a breeze, but clunky interfaces can turn meal prep into a rage-inducing episode.
+We had everyone in our office dial each of the models with various settings to determine which were easy to use and which may find you in anger management seminars.
 We also assessed how easy it was to remove and clean each crumb tray.

 We found that companies either go out of their way to design an intuitive and delightful user experience or keep things disappointingly spartan, with very few models occupying a middle ground.
-The Breville Smart Oven, the Smart Oven Air, the Calphalon Quartz Heat, the KitchenAide Digital Countertop, and the Ninja Foodi Digital Oven all sit in the delightful category.
+The Breville Smart Oven, the Breville Smart Oven Air, the Calphalon Quartz Heat, the KitchenAid Digital Countertop, and the Ninja Foodi Digital Oven, and the Cuisinart TOA-60 all sit in the delightful category.
 These models all feature large, easy-to-read LCD screens and crumb trays that are easy to remove and clean.

-Next, the Cuisinart and Breville Mini Smart Oven utilize a similar interface to the full-sized, using a large LCD screen and knobs to select and display settings.
+The Cuisinart Chef's Convection Oven and Breville Mini Smart Oven utilize a similar interface to the full-sized models, using a large LCD screen and knobs to select and display settings.
 The Cuisinart has only one knob.
 Pressing on it allows you to cycle through selecting function, temperature, and duration settings.
 While these controls are straightforward, the dedicated knobs on the full-sized Breville made things feel just a bit more seamless.
 The Breville Mini has one knob to cycle through cooking modes and uses arrow buttons to set temperature and time.
-We'd prefer more knobs instead of buttons, but to get such a space-saving package, it feels like a small sacrifice.
+We prefer more knobs instead of buttons, but to get such a space-saving package, it feels like a small sacrifice.

 Again falling into the slightly above average category, the Black+Decker Extra Wide Crisp N' Bake is simple to use, but we wish its control panel were a bit more specific.
 It features dedicated knobs for cooking function, temperature, and time.
 However, these knobs are labeled with very small writing, and there is no LCD screen displaying exactly what's been selected.
 It's pretty hard to tell if you've chosen your exact desired temperature and time.

-The user experience from the Black+Decker TO3250XSB is similar.
-It has three knobs dedicated to cooking temperature, time, as well as one specifically for making toast.
-It lacks a digital readout, so getting the time and temperature knobs in the exact right positions can be hard, and similarly, it can be difficult to tell exactly how much cooking time is left.
+The user experience for the Black+Decker TO3250XSB is similar.
+It has three knobs dedicated to cooking temperature time and one specifically for toast.
+It lacks a digital readout, so getting the time and temperature knobs in the exact right positions can be challenging.
+Similarly, it can be difficult to tell exactly how much cooking time is left.